-Pipeline projects in the Inventory include those that have been recently approved by the City, those that are currently under construction, and those that are under review.
+Pipeline projects in the Inventory include those that have been recently approved by the City, those that are currently under construction, and those that are under review and nearing approval.
 The pipeline projects included in the Inventory are likely to finish construction during the planning period.
-There are 10 such projects in the Inventory, as outlined in Table C-3.
+There are 10 seven such projects in the Inventory, as outlined in Table C-3.
 There are no pipeline units suitable for lower-income households, and no projects currently under construction.
-In total, 16 moderate-income units and 276 above moderate-income units have been approved by the City.
-Further, 1,423 moderate-income units and 1,442 above moderate-income units are under review by the City.
+In total, 292 above moderate above moderate-income units have been approved by the City.
+Further, 1,423372 moderate-income units and 1,442868 above moderate-above-moderate-income units are under review by the City.
 The affordability of these units was determined based on the affordability levels or projected rents specified on the project proposal as approved or under review by the City.
+For projects under review, unless otherwise indicated, it was assumed that 60 percent of units would be above moderate income while 40 percent would be moderate income.